howar31/Trove-AHK-AutoFish/README.md

 > ABT is always available even when you're not auto fishing.
 You may press **F10** at any time to clean up your backpack.
 >
 > The ImageSearch interval is set to 2 seconds by default.
 You may follow the comments to change this value in script.
 Set longer interval to save CPU usage, while set shorter interval to throw boot faster.
+>
+> Long press **F10** to temporarily activate FastABT Mode.
+In this mode the script will throw boots in high speed, instead of the originally 2 seconds per boot.
+Useful while cleaning backpack manually.

 * Toggleable **Anti-AFK**
 > Press **F9** to toggle Anti-AFK on or off.